sakshamgurbhele/Mini-Script/README.md

 3. Reviews - template for reviews, which can be used in any project. (review cards)

-4. NavBar -
+4. NavBar - Navigation bar with toggle function

-5. SideBar
+5. SideBar - Sidebar with toggle function, can be used as an template

-6. Modal
+6. Modal - Modal window with button, can be used as an template.